yidong72/reasoning-gym/README.md

 - `LetterCountingDataset`: Count letter occurrences in text spans
 - `NumberFilteringDataset`: Filter numbers based on comparison with threshold
 - `NumberSortingDataset`: Sort lists of numbers in ascending or descending order
+- `UnscrambleWordsDataset`: Unscramble words that have had their characters randomly swapped
 - `WordReversalDataset`: Reverse word order in text spans

 #### Cognition Tasks